craftcms/docs/docs/6.x/extend/services.md

 The structure of your services remains entirely up to you.
 To start, though, we recommend doing a strict horizontal port of your service classes; if you are compelled to rearrange after the port, Craft’s new codebase is a buffet of fun examples.

-Here are a couple patterns that might apply
+Here are a couple patterns that might apply:

 ### Atomization